Ph.D., University of Maryland, College Park, American Studies, 2001

 Dr. Kelly’s B.A.
 (1977) is in English and M.A, (1992) in linguistics, both from Gallaudet College.
 Her doctorate (2001) is in American Studies from University of Maryland, College Park.
 The title of her dissertation is “How Deaf Women Construct Teaching, Culture and Language, and Gender: An Ethnographic Study of ASL Teachers.”

-A frequent lecturer across the country, her topics cover various themes such Cultural Studies, Deaf History, Deaf Women and Fingerspelling.
+A frequent lecturer across the country, her topics cover various themes such Cultural Studies, Deaf History, Deaf Women and Geriatrics.
 Her published works have appeared in several journals, including American Annals of the Deaf and Disability Studies Quarterly.
-She also serves on the advisory board of the ASL Program at the Frederick Community College.

-Dr. Kelly is married to Jim Kelly and they live in a farmhouse with their Border Collie and two cats.
+Dr. Blumenthal Kelly is married to Jim Kelly and they live in a farmhouse with their dogs and cat.

 Cultural Studies, Deaf History, Deaf Women, Linguistics, Fingerspelling, Geriatrics